 Quick install Download the complete zip-file for an installation in Windows here.
-Extract the zip-file and start the installation: For a quick, fast install of all parts use the script install.bat (for Windows): Start it by double-clicking install.bat.
-Below you find a list of software you need for the course ‘Application Development’ (part of module 4 of Industrial … Continue reading Installation instructions
+Extract the zip-file (this is important, if you do not do this, installation will fail; help on how to extract a zip-file), then start the installation: For a quick, fast install of all parts use the script install.bat (for Windows): Start it by double-clicking install.bat.
+If … Continue reading Installation instructions

 Part of series about Android App Development.
 This is the second article, in which you will learn to create a first interactive userinterface.